limangox/sakamsg/README.md

 # Notice
 - In Mac OS, use `./sakamsg` command to ensure that the running path is accurate, otherwise there will be a `command sakamsg not found ` error.
-- The default location of the saved file is the same folder as the `exe` file.
-Since the file path in the HTML of the generated blog uses an absolute path, it is recommended that the `exe` file be placed in a disk/folder that is largely immobile

 # Recommended terminal tool (os:win)
 > Use the recommended terminal tools to better support the color display of scripts